jonathanasullivan/jonathanasullivan.github.io/_pages/jointheteam.md

 ![](../images/tucson sunset banner2.jpg)

 I am always looking to work with new people from undergraduates to graduate students who are interested in using a combination of remote sensing, household surveys, and statistical modeling to examine issues related to agriculture, flood risk and environmental change.
 I have current projects in Tanzania, Ethiopia, Zambia, and the United States, and I am open to students working in other regions.
-Please get in touch via my email address if you’re interested!
+Please get in touch via email if you’re interested!

 For specific opportunities coming up in the next year, see below.

 ### Seeking PhD for Fall '23

 I am recruiting candidates for a fully funded PhD study in human-environment geography to begin in Fall 2023.
-Candidates interested in quantitative and qualitative research on agriculture, land tenure, food systems, food security, or flood exposure/ recovery - particularly with a focus in low- and middle-income countries - are especially welcome to apply.
+Candidates interested in quantitative and qualitative research on topics of agriculture, land tenure, food systems, food security, or flood exposure/ recovery - particularly with a focus in low- and middle-income countries - are especially welcome to apply.
 A Bachelor’s or Master’s degree or significant coursework in natural or environmental social sciences is preferable, but not required, as is relevant research and/or professional experience.

 Two-years of funding are provided as a Graduate Research Assistant (GRA) with the remainder of funding provided in the form of Teaching Assistantships.
 Though, additional funding for a Graduate Research Assistant (GRA) may arise soon and I also emphasize helping my students to raise funding through internal and external opportunities so to fund YOUR big ideas!